-- 32. Remove the piston from the scratched cylinder bore.
-Inspect the piston skirt for any scratches or damage that corresponds with the scratched cylinder bore. - If the piston skirt has deep scratches, or is damaged, and corresponds to the position of the bore scratches, replace the engine block.
+- 34. Remove the piston from the scratched cylinder bore.
+Inspect the piston skirt for any scratches or damage that corresponds with the scratched cylinder bore. - If the piston skirt has no damage, the cylinder block is OK; go to step 35.

+If the piston skirt has deep scratches, or is damaged, and corresponds to the position of the bore scratches, replace the engine block.
 This bulletin no longer applies.
 You must obtain DPSM authorization and refer online to Engine Removal and Installation to reinstall the engine.